 General.
 The applicable currency and interest rate for the reset rate notes will be reset from time to time in a currency and at an interest rate determined using the procedures described below.
-Currently, the class A-5 notes have been denominated in U.S. Dollars and have borne interest at a floating rate.
+Currently, the class A-7A notes have been denominated in Euros and have borne interest at a floating rate as described above.

-Interest on the class A-5 notes, during any reset period when the class A-5 notes bear interest at a fixed rate, will accrue daily and will be computed based on:
+Interest on a class of reset rate notes, during any reset period when such class bears interest at a fixed rate, will accrue daily and will be computed based on:

-- if the class A-5 notes are denominated in U.S. Dollars, a 360-day year consisting of twelve 30-day months; or - if the class A-5 notes are denominated in a currency other than U.S. Dollars, generally, the Actual/Actual (ISMA) accrual method as described in "Additional Information Regarding the Notes-Determination of Indices" in the free-writing base prospectus or another day-count convention as set forth on the related Remarketing Terms Determination Date.
+- if such class is denominated in U.S. Dollars, a 360-day year consisting of twelve 30-day months; or - if such class is denominated in a currency other than U.S. Dollars, generally, the Actual/Actual (ISMA) accrual method as described in "Additional Information Regarding the Notes-Determination of Indices" in the free-writing base prospectus or another day-count convention as set forth on the related Remarketing Terms Determination Date.

-Interest on the class A-5 notes, during any reset period when the class A-5 notes are denominated in U.S. Dollars and bear interest at a floating rate based on LIBOR (as has been the case during the period ending on January 25, 2016), will be calculated using a rate of LIBOR that is determined for all accrual periods in the same manner as for the LIBOR-based class A notes as described above under "Description of the Notes-The Notes-The Class A Notes."
+Interest on a class of reset rate notes, during any reset period when such class is denominated in U.S. Dollars and bears interest at a floating rate based on LIBOR, will be calculated using a rate of LIBOR that is determined for all accrual periods in the same manner as for the LIBOR-based class A notes as described above under "Description of the Notes-The Notes-The Class A Notes."
 Interest will accrue daily and will be computed based on the actual number of days elapsed and a 360-day year.
-Interest on the class A-5 notes, during any reset period when the class A-5 notes bear interest at a floating rate based on EURIBOR, GBP-LIBOR or another index, will be computed as described under "Additional Information Regarding the Notes-Determination of Indices" in the free-writing base prospectus.
+Interest on a class of reset rate notes, during any reset period when such class bears interest at a floating rate based on EURIBOR, GBP-LIBOR or another index (as has been the case with respect to the class A-7A notes during their initial reset period), will be computed as described under "Additional Information Regarding the Notes-Determination of Indices" in the free-writing base prospectus.

-An accrual period during any reset period when the class A-5 notes bear interest at a floating rate, including both U.S. Dollar and non-U.S. Dollar denominated notes, will begin on a distribution date and end on the day before the next distribution date.
-An accrual period during any reset period when the class A-5 notes bear a fixed rate of interest, including both U.S. Dollar and non-U.S. Dollar denominated notes, will begin on the 25th day of the month of the immediately preceding distribution date and end on the 24th day of the month of the then-current distribution date.
-The accrual periods and the distribution dates for payments of interest for the class A-5 notes may be monthly, quarterly, semi-annual or annual, as specified on the related Remarketing Terms Determination Date as described under "Additional Information Regarding the Notes-The Reset Rate Notes-Reset Periods" in the free-writing base prospectus.
+An accrual period during any reset period when a class of reset rate notes bears interest at a floating rate, including both U.S. Dollar and non-U.S. Dollar denominated notes, will begin on a distribution date and end on the day before the next distribution date.
+An accrual period during any reset period when a class of reset rate notes bears a fixed rate of interest, including both U.S. Dollar and non-U.S. Dollar denominated notes, will begin on the 25th day of the month of the immediately preceding distribution date and end on the 24th day of the month of the then-current distribution date.
+The accrual periods and the distribution dates for payments of interest for such class may be monthly, quarterly, semi-annual or annual, as specified on the related Remarketing Terms Determination Date as described under "Additional Information Regarding the Notes- The Reset Rate Notes-Reset Periods" in the free-writing base prospectus.
 Interest and principal will be payable or allocated, as applicable, on each applicable distribution date.